SM Entertainment: 2013–2016: Third-generation artists and new music ventures

 In January 2016, founder Lee Soo-man held a conference at the SM Coex Artium, announcing plans for a new boy group, NCT, an acronym for Neo Culture Technology, with "unlimited members".
 Its first sub-unit, NCT U, released two debut singles in April 2016.
-NCT has since expanded to three more units - NCT 127 in July 2016, NCT Dream in August 2016, and the China-based unit WayV in January 2019.
-The sub-label Label V manages WayV.
-With members debuting yearly from 2016 to 2020, NCT as a whole currently has 25 members.
+NCT added two more units that year – NCT 127 in July 2016 and NCT Dream in August 2016.

 At the beginning of 2016, the company opened a restaurant, SMT Seoul, and also established a series of stores selling branded foods under the name SUM Market.
 On February 11, 2016, the Chinese e-commerce giant Alibaba Group acquired a 4% minority stake in SM Entertainment for US$30 million.
 On May 5, 2016, SM released the first single under its newly established EDM label ScreaM Records, "Wave", featuring f(x) members Amber and Luna and produced by Xavi & Gi and E-mart's Electro Mart.
 ScreaM Records opened as part of SM's New Culture Technology 2016 project, under which SM also initiated the digital music channel SM Station and a number of mobile apps.
 In late 2016, SM began organizing a League of Legends tournament, called SM Super Celeb League, in which SM artists Heechul and Baekhyun played against both professional gamers and fans from South Korea and China.

 2017–2022: NCT expansion, business expansion and the end of "SM 2.0" era

-On February 16, 2017, a source from the task force in charge of the international K-pop academy has plans to open this upcoming September.
-The Gangnam-based academy is a collaborative venture with the private Jongro Sky Academy.
-Plans for the school to be certified as an alternative program for domestic Korean middle and high school education, as well as US secondary school education, are also underway.
 In March 2017, SM acquired the independent record label Mystic Entertainment, becoming the label's largest shareholder.
 In March 2018, SM acquired entertainment agency KeyEast and drama production company FNC Add Culture, a subsidiary of FNC Entertainment.
 Two months later, FNC Add Culture changed their name to SM Life Design Group.
-On October 2, 2018 it was revealed SM had acquired Million Market, home to singer-song writers, rappers and R&B singers.
+On October 2, 2018, it was revealed SM had acquired Million Market, home to singer-songwriters, rappers and R&B singers.
 In October 2018, SM partnered up with Trans Media of Indonesia, which was owned by CT Corp.
 In February 2019, Trans Media and SM signed their Heads of Joint Venture Agreement together.
 Later, on the same month, SM opened its Indonesian office in Jakarta.